emscape2/CE-Character_Creator/README.md

 - Introvert perk.
 Gives 35 more sanity but lowers party limit by 2, gives only animals for starting recruits.
 - Archeologist.
 Gives more items when scouring trough elephant graveyard.
 - Slaver.
 Buy and sell slaves for a better price
+- Damned.
+Volcanos will be created every once in a while.